Wild Game Meat

 Health Benefits

-- Exceptionally lean protein source with minimal saturated fat, supporting muscle development and cardiovascular health
+- Exceptionally lean protein source with minimal saturated fat, supporting cardiovascular and metabolic health

-- Rich in B vitamins especially B12 and niacin, supporting energy metabolism and nervous system function
+- Rich in B vitamins, particularly niacin and B6, supporting energy metabolism and neurological function

 Buying Guide